 Members of the CCS community, guests, and visitors have the right to be free from all forms of sexual and gender-based discrimination, examples of which can include acts of sexual violence, sexual harassment, domestic violence, dating violence, and stalking.
 All members of the CCS community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
 Sexual misconduct matters are handled according to the procedures outlined in the Standards of Conduct for Students, WAC 132Q-10-Sections 101-503.
-Also see Administrative Procedure 3.30.01-A. Complaints alleging misconduct by employees, contractors, guests or visitors will follow the procedures in CCS Administrative Procedure 2.30.01-A.
+Also see Administrative Procedure 3.30.01-A. Complaints alleging misconduct by employees, contractors, guests, or visitors will follow the procedures in CCS Administrative Procedure 2.30.01-A.

 Community Colleges of Spokane takes gender-based violence seriously.
 When an allegation of misconduct is made, and a responding party is found to have violated this policy, appropriate sanctions will be used to remedy and prevent such behavior.
-For more information regarding sexual assault and relationship violence, including CCS's policies, procedures and resources please see http://www.ccs.spokane.edu/Sexual-Assault-and-Relationship-Violence-Resources.aspx
+For more information regarding sexual assault and relationship violence, including CCS's policies, procedures and resources see ccs.spokane.edu/SexualAssault.